web-projects/MSR_TRACK_DECRYPTOR/README.md

 # README #

-This an application for WPF Signature Testing.
+This an application for decrypting MSR TRACK Data.

 ### What is this repository for? ###

-* SIGNATURE_PROCESSOR WPF APPLICATION
+* MSR TRACK DATA DECRYPTOR
 * 1.00.0.(100)
-* git remote add origin https://github.com/web-projects/SIGNATURE_PROCESSOR.git
+* git remote add origin https://github.com/web-projects/MSR_TRACK_DECRYPTOR.git

 ### How do I get set up? ###